An Cafe: History

-In 2010, An Cafe announced that they will be taking a break from activities.
-It is unknown as to how long they will be on hiatus, but they have not stated they will be disbanding.
-The message, issued on their official homepage, claims that "after the Budokan show, each member will concentrate on their own activity to be prepared for the band to restart in the future."
+In 2010, An Cafe announced that they would be taking an indefinite hiatus.
+The message, issued on their official homepage, claimed that "after the Budokan show, each member will concentrate on their own activity to be prepared for the band to restart in the future".
 The aforementioned Nippon Budokan show took place on January 4, 2010.

 During the hiatus, several members were involved in other projects.
-Kanon headed a mobile phone game called Pinky☆Distortion, which was released in July 2010.
-He was also a guest at Otakon 2010 as a panelist and a guest DJ, as well as pairing up with Kanon Wakeshima to form a duo act called kanonxkanon.
+Kanon started his own label, StudioBlue3, and created a cell phone game called Pinky☆Distortion.
+Moreover, he formed a duo with singer and cellist Kanon Wakeshima, which he named KanonXKanon.
+Kanon was also a guest at Otakon 2010 as a panelist and a guest DJ, as well as pairing up with Kanon Wakeshima to form a duo act called kanonxkanon.
 Miku served as the vocalist for the new visual-kei band, Lc5, which started in June 2010.
 Teruki played as a support drummer for the band Dog in the Parallel World Orchestra.

 On April 1, 2012, An Cafe announced that they will be resuming activities and will be doing a world tour in November in Europe and the UK, the tour being named "An CaFesta '12 Summer Dive".
 On 30 May, An Cafe announced that they will be releasing a mini-album titled Amazing Blue on August 8, their first release since returning from their two-year hiatus.
 Later in the following year, they announced a three-month consecutive single release coupled with a large tour to celebrate the band's 10th anniversary.
 The singles would be released in the months June, July, and August, the tour finale being on January 4, 2014 at the Nippon Budokan.

 The band performed for first time in Canada at Animethon on August 9, 2014.
 Also they performed in Brazil at Anime Friends Convention in July and in Mexico in November for their third solo concert in the country.

 Their first major debut studio album under White café, a subsidiary of Being Inc. was released in 2017, titled Laugh Song.

 On June 22, 2018, An Cafe announced they would enter an indefinite hiatus, after all members were leaving the band except for Miku.
 They held their last concert Live Cafe 15th Anniversary Year Grand Finale at the EX Theater Roppongi, in Tokyo on January 9, 2019.
 The last concert was released on DVD on April 24, 2019.